 We maintain insurance coverage for various aspects of our business and operations.
-However, we may be exposed to future losses due to coverage limitations and our use of deductibles and self-insured retentions for our exposures related to property and equipment damage, builder's risk, third-party liability and workers' compensation and USL&H claims.
-During the second quarter 2024 and 2023, we reviewed our insurance coverage options for our property and equipment and determined that the benefits of such coverage were limited due to high premium costs and eductibles and increased coverage limitations.
-Accordingly, we are generally self-insured for exposures resulting from any future damage to our property and equipment.
+However, we may be exposed to future losses due to coverage limitations and our use of deductibles and retentions for our exposures related to property and equipment damage, builder's risk, third-party liability and workers' compensation and USL&H claims.
+During the second quarter 2024, we reviewed our insurance coverage options for our property and equipment and determined that the benefits of such coverage were outweighed by coverage limitations and high premiums and deductibles.
+Accordingly, we are generally uninsured for exposures resulting from any future damage to our property and equipment.

-To the extent we have insurance coverage, we do not have an offset right for liabilities in excess of any deductibles and self-insured retentions.
+To the extent we have insurance coverage, we do not have an offset right for liabilities in excess of any deductibles and retentions.
 Accordingly, we have recorded a liability for estimated amounts in excess of our deductibles and retentions, and have recorded a corresponding asset related to estimated insurance recoveries, on our Balance Sheet.
-Further, to the extent we are self-insured, reserves are recorded based upon our estimates, with input from legal and insurance advisors.
+Further, to the extent we are uninsured, reserves are recorded based upon our estimates, with input from legal and insurance advisors.
 Changes in assumptions, as well as changes in actual experience, could cause these estimates to change.